justinj/bifocal/README.md

 You might notice that we can't use any old functions with `createLens` to get a lens that always works properly.
-For example, what if our setter put the value back in a different place than the getter looked?
+For example, what if our putter put the value back in a different place than the getter looked?

 ```javascript
 const what = createLens(